Choosing Materials for Your Kitchen Remodel

 Keeping Color Scheme in Mind When Choosing Materials for Your Kitchen Remodel

 In addition to materials, color plays a major part in a kitchen remodel.
-Keeping your kitchen color scheme in mind will help you to set the tone of the room and to emphasize your material choices.
-The National Kitchen and Bath Association reports the most popular countertop fashion for 2021 was light-colored quartz, and natural styles are on the uptick.
-Although these fashions are popular, you have the power to choose from a wide variety of options.
+Keeping your kitchen color scheme in mind will help you set the tone of the room and emphasize your material choices.
+The National Kitchen and Bath Association reports the most popular countertops in 2021 heading into 2022 were light-colored quartz.
+Natural styles were and continue to be on the uptick.

 Color Scheme and Psychology

 According to studies, color impacts psychological functioning.
-For instance, red draws an audience’s attention and suggests dominance, but some people have a cautious response to it.
-Blue, on the other hand, improves attentiveness and performance, and viewers find blue to suggest trust and quality.
+For instance, red draws attention and suggests dominance and some people have a cautious response to it.
+Blue, on the other hand, improves attentiveness and performance.
+People find blue suggests trust and quality.

-Accordingly, color plays a significant part in determining the mood of a room.
-Common phrases like “feeling blue” and “seeing red” suggest how colors affect human emotion, so color choice can impact how people feel in a room.
+So, color plays a significant role in determining the mood of a room.
+You’re probably familiar with common phrases like “feeling blue” and “seeing red” – these telling phrases suggest how colors affect human emotion.
 Do you want your kitchen to emphasize blue’s cool, mellow emotions that improve attentiveness or red’s attention-getting luster that displays your personality?

 Color Scheme and Materials

-While the wall color you choose should reflect the feeling you want in the room, the color also needs to pair with the materials.
+While the wall color you choose should reflect the feeling you want in the room, color should also be considered for how it pairs with the materials.
 Pairing does not necessarily mean that the color of the material needs to be the same as the color of the painted walls.
 A dark green granite countertop can pair nicely with a celadon (gray-green) paint.
 On the contrary, the green shades also pair stunningly with its complementary color, red, in cherry cabinetry, and copper backsplash.

 Color Scheme and Your Kitchen